Giancarlo Stanton Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

+- The Red Sox pitching staff is 20th in the league with a collective 8.6 strikeouts per nine innings.

-- The Red Sox have a 4.52 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Red Sox have the 22nd-ranked team ERA across all MLB pitching staffs (4.50).

-- Red Sox pitchers combine to allow 84 total home runs at a clip of 1.2 per game (to rank 20th in baseball).
+- The Red Sox rank 20th in baseball in home runs surrendered (85 total, 1.2 per game).

-- In his last time out on Saturday, the right-hander threw six innings against the New York Yankees, giving up two earned runs while surrendering three hits.
+- In his last outing on Sunday against the New York Yankees, the righty tossed seven innings, allowing two earned runs while surrendering three hits.

-- In 12 games this season, the 26-year-old has put up an ERA of 5.23, with 8.8 strikeouts per nine innings.
-Opponents are hitting .243 against him.
+- In 10 games this season, the 24-year-old has amassed an ERA of 3.78, with 8.4 strikeouts per nine innings.
+Opponents are hitting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.